EndPointCorp/end-point-blog/2025/05/implementing-azure-blob-storage-net-9.md

 Quite simple, isn't it?
 Now, let's see a way to easily expose file upload/download endpoints via ASP.NET Core [minimal APIs](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api).
 Introduced in .NET 6 and evolving further in .NET 9, minimal APIs provide a lightweight way to build HTTP APIs with a few lines of code.
 Instead of requiring full controller classes and attributes, minimal APIs let you define routes directly in your main `Program.cs` file, using simple [lambda expressions](https://learn.microsoft.com/dotnet/csharp/language-reference/operators/lambda-expressions).
 This makes them ideal for microservices, lightweight APIs, and internal tools where fast development and low overhead are essential.

-For this example, we will create two routes: These endpoints will use our BlobService class to communicate with Azure Blob Storage to save and retrieve files.
+For this example, we will create two endpoints that will use our BlobService class to communicate with Azure Blob Storage to save and retrieve files.
 In our `Program.cs` file, let's add:

 ```csharp
 /// <summary>